section-engineering-education/engineering-education/content/articles/how-blockchain-is-making-iot-smarter/index.md

 ### Conclusion
 IoT devices are now everywhere.
 Electronic gadgets in every home and organization transmit massive amounts of data online.
 With increased IoT device connections also comes the threat of data security.
 Blockchain implementation in tandem with IoT is now crucial in safeguarding data.
 Blockchain's decentralized system verifies data transmitted throughout the chain to ensure no malicious attack can reach the IoT devices.

 Blockchain's capabilities made it crucial in monitoring the COVID-19 vaccine distribution.
-Autonomous car manufacturing companies are also considering using the tech to make their driverless cars malicious threat-proof.
+Autonomous car manufacturing companies are also considering using the technology to make their driverless cars malicious threat-proof.
 Even so, blockchain faces fierce contention from several governments that feel the system could disorient the typical financial systems of their nations.

 ### Further reading
 - [Introduction to Blockchain Architecture](/engineering-education/an-introduction-to-blockchain-architecture/)

 - [IOT and Cloud Computing Security Threats](/engineering-education/iot-and-cloud-computing-security-threats/)

+---
+Peer Review Contributions by: [Onesmus Mbaabu](/engineering-education/authors/onesmus-mbaabu/)